johnj974/triathlon-checklist/README.md

 <p>There are attached files showing the original rough drawings for the site.
-   The original drawings for the site are differant from the finished site as I found when I designing it with the original layout the information was looking too cluttered and cramped so the design of the site changed to accomadate the presentation of the data.</p>
+   The original drawings for the site are differant from the finished site as I found when I designing it with the original layout the information was looking too cluttered and cramped so the design of the site changed to accomadate the presentation of the data.
+The wireframe sketches for the original site were based on having just two pages but this swelled to eight pages.
+   The original sketches for the site can be found in the wireframes folder.</p>

 <h3>Surface</h3>
 <p>Because i chose a minimalistic approach to the design of the site where the focus is on the data I decided to use a single font
-   I chose the Roboto font as I felt it has clean lines.
+   I chose the Roboto font as I felt it is a clean clear text.
 I chose to apply colours to just the internal and external links to make them stand out, I used heroku purple as all my clickable elements on the page which fade to orange when hovered over.
 I used the bootstrap styled buttons on the site as they matched the minimalist design of the site.
-I kept the colours of the buttons the same as bootstrap as I felt the colours give a good visual representation of what they do, red for delete, green for create and grey for edit.</p>
+I kept the colours of the buttons the same as bootstrap as I felt the colours give a good visual representation of what they do, red for delete, green for create and grey for edit. </p>

 <h2><a id="user-content-features" class="anchor" aria-hidden="true" href="#features"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg>
 </a>Features</h2>